Historic Kartarpur Corridor accord signed

 “This is in line with Prime Minister Imran Khan’s commitment, Pakistan’s policy of promoting inter-faith harmony and Islamic traditions of respect for all religions that Pakistan and India signed the agreement for operationalisation of the Kartarpur Sahib Corridor,” added the Foreign Office.

-The Government of India will share the pilgrim lists 10 days in advance, while Pakistan will share the final list of pilgrims four days in advance.
+The Government of India will share the pilgrim lists ten days in advance, while Pakistan will share the final list of pilgrims four days in advance.

 Advance exchange of pilgrim list will facilitate the pilgrims to make plans in advance and provide sufficient time to both governments for processing.